abdelkimo/or-tools/doc_sources/MANUAL/source/manual/objectives/second_implementation.rst

 ``MakeDifference()`` doesn't allow us to give a name to the new variable, which is normal as this new variable is the difference of two existing variables.
 Its name is simply ``name1 - name2``.

 Let's compare the first and second implementation.
-The next table compares some global indicators about the search for :math:`G(9)`.
+The next table compares some global statistics about the search for :math:`G(9)`.

 ..  tabularcolumns:: |l|r|r|

 ..  table::

     ========== ======== =========
-    Indicators   Impl1     Impl2
+    Statistics Impl1    Impl2
     ========== ======== =========
     Time (s)     4,712    48,317
     Failures    51 833    75 587